For Premier Experiences, Experience Premier

 If the client requests any amendments to airline travel arrangements once the booking has been confirmed, an amendment fee of $350.00 per alteration will be charged in addition to any fare increases.
 If the client requests any changes in services or accommodations once travel commences, the Agency will do everything possible to accommodate the request, however, the client will be liable for any cancellation/retention charges that may be levied for the previously booked service and/or for any costs incurred to secure revised arrangements.

 There is no refund for the unused portion of a partial trip if a client does not complete all confirmed days of travel.
 No refunds will be made because of airline delays, unused services, and/or other acts beyond the control of the Agency.
-The Agency strongly recommends that clients/guests acquire trip cancellation insurance.

-The client agrees that the Agency, notwithstanding any other terms or conditions of this agreement, is not responsible for any claims, losses, damages, costs, or expenses arising out of injury, accident or death damage, loss or delay of baggage or other property, or delay, inconvenience or loss of enjoyment resulting from any cause beyond the reasonable control of the Agency, including but not limited to: mechanical breakdowns, fire, theft, civil disturbances, strikes, government actions, weather and other factors and causes beyond its control.
+The client agrees that the Agency, notwithstanding any other terms or conditions of this agreement, is not responsible for any claims, losses, damages, costs, or expenses arising out of injury, accident, sickness, disease or death damage, loss or delay of baggage or other property, or delay, inconvenience or loss of enjoyment resulting from any cause beyond the reasonable control of the Agency, including but not limited to: mechanical breakdowns, fire, theft, civil disturbances, strikes, government actions, weather and other factors and causes beyond its control.

 Hotels are selected by the client, with the guidance of the Agency, tour operator, and incoming suppliers.
 Hotels are paid in advance for the client/group and are non-refundable after payment is made.